21 November 2019 |Bonn, Germany

 Hydrogen is receiving much attention in the context of the global energy transition towards a sustainable and clean energy future.
 Hydrogen as a fuel could help to decarbonise end-use sectors that would be otherwise difficult to address through electrification.
 In addition, hydrogen could also enhance sector coupling between the electricity supply and end-use sectors industry, buildings and transport.
 Production of green hydrogen from renewables can add new flexibility, which facilitates the integration of higher shares of variable renewable sources (wind and solar PV).

-Against this backdrop, and in line with the global focus of 2019 to strongly raise ambition in greenhouse gas emissions reductions, the overall focus of GREF 2019 is on pathways towards carbon-neutrality by 2050.
-In this regard, the event will analyse the current status of renewable energy policies and decarbonisation pathways from different perspectives and highlight the role of hydrogen and power-to-x pathways — focusing on improving the understanding of hydrogen ‘as a low-carbon technology option’ and analysing the existing barriers and solutions needed to accelerate its deployment.
-The event will also address various aspects of hydrogen as an important component to transit the planet to a sustainable energy future and towards achieving carbon-neutrality by 2050 in line with the Paris Agreement temperature goal.
+Against this backdrop, and in line with the global focus of 2019 to strongly raise ambition in greenhouse gas emissions reductions, the overall focus of GREF 2019 was on pathways towards carbon-neutrality by 2050.
+In this regard, the event analysed the current status of renewable energy policies and decarbonisation pathways from different perspectives and highlight the role of hydrogen and power-to-x pathways — focusing on improving the understanding of hydrogen ‘as a low-carbon technology option’ and analysing the existing barriers and solutions needed to accelerate its deployment.
+The event also addressed various aspects of hydrogen as an important component to transit the planet to a sustainable energy future and towards achieving carbon-neutrality by 2050 in line with the Paris Agreement temperature goal.

 See the event's agenda.